wxWidgets/wxWidgets/docs/contributing/how-to-write-unit-tests.md

    (latest version as of the time of this writing is 1.10.2)

 2. Build the library:
- a) Under Windows using VC++:
+ - Under Windows using VC++:
     - build everything in CppUnitLibraries.dsw work space
     - add include and lib subdirectories of the directory where you installed cppunit to the compiler search path using "Tools|Options" menu in VC IDE

- b) Under Unix: run configure && make && make install as usual
+ - Under Unix: run `configure && make && make install` as usual

 II.
 Writing tests with CppUnit